Skip to content

 — Dr. Stacy Sims, Exercise Physiologist

+Women's health is fundamentally different because female physiology has distinct hormonal environments, muscle fiber compositions, and stress responses that require different approaches to training, nutrition, and recovery.
 For decades, most exercise and nutrition research was conducted primarily on men.
-The protocols that emerged—intermittent fasting, fasted cardio, high-volume training—were assumed to work equally well for women.
+The protocols that emerged -- intermittent fasting, fasted cardio, high-volume training -- were assumed to work equally well for women.
 They often don't.

 Women have fundamentally different hormonal environments that change across the menstrual cycle and dramatically shift during perimenopause and menopause.
 These hormonal differences affect: